-[Update: Live in Canary] Android Q will add Google Chrome integration into Digital Wellbeing
+[Update 3: Now in Stable] Android Q will add Google Chrome integration into Digital Wellbeing

 Every now and then, tech companies come up with new ideas and trends that everyone can get behind.
 2018 was the year of not just notches, but also the “digital wellbeing.”
 Major players like Google and Apple decided that it is crucial for users to be able to control and monitor their smartphone usage.
 The latest versions of Android and iOS now let you limit specific app usage, make your phone less attractive to use, restrict some services, and more.
 Apparently, Google is making the feature even more useful in Android Q.